apache/echarts-doc/en/option/series/sankey.md

 ### name(string)

 The name of the node.
+The name can be displayed and can be used as id if id is not provided

+### id(string)

+The unique id of the node.

 ### value(number)